rayrwang/kine/README.md

 	- Predictions & projections, maybe display
 	- Terrain display by highlighting blocks
 	- Warnings?
+- Fix:
-- Fix elytra durability protection to be cumulative, not single
+	- Elytra durability protection should be cumulative, not single
-- Fix ETA estimate not resetting on landing when above anchor.
+	- ETA estimate isn't resetting on landing when above anchor
+	- Autopilot movement should stop when paused singleplayer
+	- Damage auto kick not working when window unfocused
 - Spear elytra
 - Mace fall
 - Kill aura